dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 To catalyze self-actualization requires disaggregating the influences on your mind that spawned so many selves that were...  so the most significant versions of them can be known and reverse-engineered.
+If you like, combine this idea with [Piaget's genetic epistemology](https://youtu.be/BQ4VSRg4e8w).
 After the disaggregation of socially distributed self is reverse-engineered, then those modified selves must be reoriented towards an end-goal and wherefore reaggregated.
 In necessarily terse terms, this sums of the process of individuation from society -- by deconstructing and reconstructing the socially distributed self.

 Once you have disaggregated your socially distributed self, you must reorient your self ... from there, it's warp-speed all the way.
 That is, until you must reassess your location in quadrant four.

+> This is not unlike *Number Five...*

 <a name="doxastic-games-telephone-the-rumor-mill-and-your-eternal-torment" />